ithlambelle/EcoForge/README.md

 ## Inspiration

-Inspired by extensions like Opal (time tracking) and Grammarly (writing assistance), Waterer focuses on making invisible environmental impacts visible and actionable.
+Inspired by extensions like Opal (time tracking) and Grammarly (writing assistance), DropQuery focuses on making invisible environmental impacts visible and actionable.